A stability bound on the $T$-linear resistivity of conventional metals: The difference between and the equilibration time .

 The equilibration rate $1/\tau_\text{eq}$ is defined as the rate at which the system achieves local equilibrium; it is therefore determined by the slowest relevant relaxation process.
 We expect the rate of energy relaxation of the electrons to be less than or equal to the transport decay rate, $1/\tau_\text{E} \leq 1/\tau_\text{tr}$, and in turn $1/\tau_\text{eq} \leq 1/\tau_\text{E}$.
 It is thus possible to find circumstances in which $1/\tau_\text{tr} \approx 2\pi T$ and yet $1/\tau_\text{eq} \ll 2\pi T$.
 This is the case in our results for $\lambda \approx 1$.
 When $ \omega_0 \ll T$, the relevant scattering processes are quasi-elastic.
 Each electron-phonon collision exchanges energy of order $\omega_0$, so that the change in energy relative to $E\sim T$ after time $t$ is $\Delta E(t) \sim \omega_0 \sqrt{t/\tau_\text{tr}}$. \footnote{More precisely, $1/\tau_\text{tr}$ in this expression should be replaced with the quasiparticle scattering rate, but in present circumstances this distinction is unimportant.} Electron thermalization occurs when $\Delta E(\tau_\text{E} )\sim E$, so

 Thus, at $T \gg \omega_0$, even when $1/\tau_\text{tr} \approx 2\pi T $, $1/\tau_\text{eq}$ is parametrically smaller than the Planckian upper bound.

-Also of relevance is the electron phase-breaking rate $1/\tau_{\phi}$~\cite{AAK1, AAK2}, already mentioned in Appendices~\ref{app:calc} and \ref{app:subtleties}.
+Also of relevance is the electron phase-breaking rate $1/\tau_{\phi}$,~\cite{AAK1, AAK2} related to the phase-breaking length $\ell_\phi$ discussed in Appendix~\ref{app:subtleties}.
 In common with $\tau_\text{eq}$, for the present model this time scale diverges as $\omega_0 \to 0$.
 So long as the single particle states are at most weakly localized, this rate reflects the accumulation of a random phase due to energy exchange with phonons: $\Delta E(\tau_{\phi}) \tau_{\phi} \sim 1$, which gives

 i.e.~phase relaxes much faster than energy for small $\omega_0$.
 This timescale cuts off weak localization corrections to the classical conductivity in two dimensions (ignoring numerical coefficients):